 Your GP electronic patient record is held securely and confidentially on an electronic system managed by your registered GP practice.
-If you require attention from a local health or care professional outside of your usual practice services, such as a GP Federation Service, Emergency Department, Minor Injury Unit or Out Of Hours service, the professionals treating you are better able to give you safe and effective care if some of the information from your GP record is available to them.
+If you require attention from a local health or care professional outside of your usual practice services, such as a GP Federation Service, Emergency Department, Minor Injury Unit or Out of Hours service, the professionals treating you are better able to give you safe and effective care if some of the information from your GP record is available to them.

 Where available, this information can be shared electronically with other local healthcare providers via a secure system designed for this purpose.
-Depending on the service you are using and your health needs, this may involve the healthcare professional accessing a secure system that enables them to view parts of your GP electronic patient record (e.g. Great North Care Record Care Summary or your Summary Care Record) or a secure system that enables them to view your full GP electronic patient record (e.g. EMIS remote consulting system).
+Depending on the service you are using and your health needs, this may involve the healthcare professional accessing a secure system that enables them to view parts of your GP electronic patient record, for example the Great North Care Record Care Record (GNCR), or a secure system that enables them to view your full GP electronic patient record.
+Further details about the GNCR can be found here Great North Care Record - a way of sharing patient information

 In all cases, your information is only accessed and used by authorised staff who are involved in providing or supporting your direct care.
-Your permission will be asked before the information is accessed, other than in exceptional circumstances (e.g. emergencies) if the healthcare professional is unable to ask you and this is deemed to be in your best interests (which will then be logged).

 When analysing current health services and proposals for developing future services it is sometimes necessary to link separate individual datasets to be able to produce a comprehensive evaluation.
-This may involve linking primary care GP data with other data such as secondary uses service (SUS) data (inpatient, outpatient and A&E).
+This may involve linking primary care GP data with other data such as secondary uses service (SUS) data

+(inpatient, outpatient and A&E).
 In some cases there may also be a need to link local datasets which could include a range of acute-based services such as radiology, physiotherapy, audiology etc, as well as mental health and community-based services such as Improving Access to Psychological Therapies (IAPT), district nursing, podiatry etc. When carrying out this analysis, the linkage of these datasets is always done using a unique identifier that does not reveal a person's identity.
 We may also contract with other organisations to process data.
 These organisations are known as Data Processors.
 We ensure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place where data that could or does identify a person are processed.